JPratama7/arch-builder/README.md

 - 7-zip
 - gtkcord4-git

-This Package Build with clang and x86_64v2+lto flags
+This Package Build with clang/gcc and x86_64v2+lto flags

 Add this to /etc/pacman.conf:
 - [jp7-arch]